taigah/BlankEngine/README.md

-# BlankEngine
+# BlankEngine (unmainted)
-A simple game engine for javascript
+A simple game engine for javascript. **Unmainted, you shouldn't use it."